davish/davi.sh/src/content/reading/2025/fisherman.md

 ---
 title: "A Fisherman of the Inland Sea"
-author: "Ursula K Le Guin"
+author: "Ursula K. Le Guin"
 publishYear: 1994
 dateCompleted: "2025-05-25"
 rating: 4